OmerNeter/tweets_politics_project/README.md

 3. Network analisis (named network)
 The excell table in the main root directory includes links to all datasets used in the work.

 4. images - images produced during the project, not all images are included in the article.

+5. All data sources and their links are found in the file named "DataSources.xlsx" in column "J".